Improving Uncertainty Estimation through Semantically Diverse Language Generation: Conclusion

 \section{Conclusion}

 We introduce \method{} to improve uncertainty estimation in NLG. \method{} substitutes tokens in the initial output sequence that are likely to lead to a change in semantic meaning.
 Unlike standard multinomial sampling, this targeted approach effectively samples likely output sequences with different semantic meanings, capturing important information for estimating semantic uncertainty.
-Our experiments on free-form question-answering datasets demonstrate that \method{} not only increases the overall quality of the uncertainty estimator but is also computationally more efficient.
+Our experiments on free-form question answering datasets demonstrate that \method{} not only increases the overall quality of the uncertainty estimator but is also computationally more efficient.

-Future work should investigate the performance of \method{} on NLG tasks with longer output sequences, such as summarization.
-However, evaluating the correctness of longer output sequences is a challenging problem in itself.
-Furthermore, the assumption that each sentence can be attributed to a single semantic cluster might be overly strict.
-Using continuous sentence similarities could allow for a relaxed semantic cluster assignment, which would only require minimal changes to our method.
-Moreover, the semantic difference is currently only conditioned on the first output sequence.
-We expect to see further improvements when taking into account the semantics of all previously generated output sequences as well.
-Lastly, this work focuses on estimating the aleatoric semantic uncertainty.
-Future work should investigate how to effectively assess the epistemic semantic uncertainty (see Eq.~\eqref{eq:pre_selected_semantic_uncertainty}).
+\rebuttalrm{Future work should investigate the performance of \method{} on NLG tasks with longer output sequences, such as summarization.
+Currently, this is addressed by breaking down longer output sequences into individual question-answering tasks.
+So, we expect the performance to correlate with the performance on question answering tasks.}

+Future work should address the assumption that each sentence can be attributed to a single semantic cluster, which may be overly restrictive.
+This represents an orthogonal issue that does not conflict with our method but can be addressed independently.
+Also, this work focuses on estimating the aleatoric semantic uncertainty.
+Future work should investigate how to effectively assess epistemic semantic uncertainty, which is a challenging task in itself (see Eq.~\eqref{eq:pre_selected_semantic_uncertainty}).

 Despite these remaining challenges, \method{} already offers notable advantages over prior methods.
 First, \method{} controls the sampling instead of depending on chance to obtain diverse samples.
-It eliminates the necessity of searching for an optimal sampling temperature, a hyperparameter important for the performance of all prior methods.
-Second, the advantageous sampling reduces the required number of samples for high-quality uncertainty estimation, while also being computationally efficient.
-Overall, \method{} has the potential to considerably enhance the applicability of uncertainty estimation in NLG.
+It eliminates the necessity of searching for an optimal sampling temperature, an important hyperparameter for all prior methods.
+Second, the advantageous sampling reduces the required number of samples for high-quality uncertainty estimation, while also being computationally most efficient per sample.
+Overall, \method{} considerably enhances the applicability of uncertainty estimation in NLG.